12 Ways to Support Students with ADHDOctober 23, 2018

-According to CDC findings, 6.1 million American children between 2-17 years of age have been diagnosed with ADHD.
+According to the CDC, 6 million American children between 3-17 years of age have been diagnosed with ADHD.
 As an inclusive educator, what can you do to support your students with ADHD and help them succeed?
 Today’s post offers 12 real-world strategies, excerpted and adapted from the bestselling guidebook Learning Disabilities and Challenging Behaviors by Nancy Mather, Sam Goldstein, and Katie Eklund.
 Use these tips as a starting point for helping students with ADHD maintain focus, avoid overload, and build on their successes.
 (And let us know which support strategies have worked in your classroom!)

 Give clear directions.